Stewed Beans with Manchego Cheese

 Bloom the spices:

 • Melt 2 tablespoons of butter into the aromatics.
-Add the thyme, smoked paprika, and crushed red pepper and cook for 45 seconds until fragrant.
+Add the thyme, sweet paprika, smoked paprika, and crushed red pepper and cook for 45 seconds until fragrant.

 • Add the dry beans and toss to coat—season with salt and pepper.
-Start with 1/2 teaspoon of salt to start and add more as desired.
-The stock will reduce and become saltier as it cooks.
+Start with 1 teaspoon of salt to start and add more as desired.
+The stew will become saltier as it simmers.

 Simmer the stew:

 • Pour in the vegetable stock and bring to a boil.
-Reduce heat and simmer, uncovered, for 1 hour until the beans are tender.
+Reduce heat and simmer, uncovered, for about 2 hours until the beans are tender.
 Taste and season again to your preferences.
 Add more stock as necessary if the liquid evaporates too quickly.

 Cook the mushrooms: